thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

-Constitutive equations describe how the internal state variables of a material evolve with changing external conditions or mechanical loadings.
+Constitutive equations describe how the internal state variables of a material evolve with changing external conditions or mechanical loading.
 Those state variables can describe many microstructural aspects of the material (grain size, dislocation density, hardening state, etc.) or be phenomenological in nature (equivalent plastic strain).
 The knowledge of those internal state variables allows the computation of local thermodynamic forces which affect the material equilibrium at the structural scale.
+Due to the large number of phenomena that can be described in this manner, such as plasticity, viscoplasticity, or damage, computational mechanics is one of the most demanding domains for advanced constitutive equations.

 At each time step, the constitutive equations must be integrated to obtain the state of the material at the end of the time step.
 As most phenomena are nonlinear, an iterative scheme is required at the equilibrium scale to find the local loading of the material: the integration of the constitutive equations is thus called several times with different estimates of the loading of the material.

-Due to the large number of phenomena described (plasticity, viscoplasticity, damage, etc.), computational mechanics is one of the most demanding domains for advanced constitutive equations.
+Algorithmic efficiency at the constitutive level is therefore key for the overall efficiency of a code.

-The ability to easily integrate user-defined constitutive equations plays a major role in the versatility of (mechanical) solvers^[The term solver emphasizes that the numerical method used to discretize the equilibrium equations is not significant.].
+The ability to easily integrate user-defined constitutive equations plays a major role in the versatility of (mechanical) solvers^[The term solver emphasizes that the numerical method used to discretize the equilibrium equations is not significant in the present context.].

-The `MFront` open-source code generator has been designed to simplify the implementation of the integration of the constitutive equations over a time step [@helfer_introducing_2015;@cea_mfront_2019].
+The `MFront` open-source code generator has been designed to simplify the implementation of the integration of the constitutive equations over a time step, to minimize errors during implementation, to facilitate the change of the underlying solver, and to help achieve reproducible and efficient code [@helfer_introducing_2015;@cea_mfront_2019].

-From a source file, `MFront` generates `C++` code specific to many well-established (mostly thermo-mechanical) solvers through dedicated interfaces and compiles them into shared libraries.
+For that purpose, `MFront` departs from a source file with a syntax very close to an engineering description of the constitutive model, from that generates `C++` code specific to many well-established (mostly thermo-mechanical) solvers through dedicated interfaces and compiles them into shared libraries.
 For example, `MFront` provides interfaces for `Cast3M`, `code_aster`, `Europlexus`, `Abaqus/Standard`, `Abaqus/Explicit`, `CalculiX`, etc.

-In the following, we use the term "behaviour" to denote the result of the implementation and compilation of the constitutive equations.

-`MFront` recently introduced a so-called `generic` interface.
-This paper describes the `MFrontGenericInterfaceSupport` project, which is denoted `MGIS` in the following. `MGIS` aims at proving tools (functions, classes, bindings to various programming languages) to handle behaviours generated using `MFront`' `generic` interface [@helfer_mgis_2019].
-Those tools alleviate the work required by solvers' developers.
+To further facilitate this cross-software integration, `MFront` recently introduced a so-called `generic` interface.
+This paper describes the `MFrontGenericInterfaceSupport` project, which is denoted `MGIS` in the following. `MGIS` aims at proving tools (functions, classes, bindings to various programming languages) to handle behaviours^[ In the following, we use the term "behaviour" to denote the result of the implementation and compilation of the constitutive equations.] generated using `MFront`'s `generic` interface [@helfer_mgis_2019].
+Those tools alleviate the work required by solver developers.
 Permissive licences have been chosen to allow integration in open-source and proprietary codes.